 Europa28 will be celebrated at Hay Festivals in 2019 and 2020, with many of the 28 participants speaking at events at the Festivals in Wales and worldwide.
-Each participant will also be commissioned to write an essay on the theme of 'visions for the future', which will be published in an anthology in English and Croatian.
+Each participant will also be commissioned to write an essay on the theme of 'visions for the future', which will be published in an anthology in Croatian, English and Spanish.

 Wom@rts highlights the contribution of women in European cultural heritage and diversity.
 It tackles gender inequality by supporting their presence in the field from a cross-sectoral perspective, promoting a wide range of mobility actions, knowledge, tools, training activities and events.

 Wom@rts is a European project promoted by the following network of public and private non-for profit organisations and supported by the European Commission through its Creative Europe Programme:

 Through Wom@rts, the Commission supports a very ambitious initiative, which plans to overturn to some degree the very negative statistics related to the presence and recognition of women artists and cultural professionals.